Find answers to common J.D. admissions questions below.

 Can I study abroad during my time at the Law School?

 J.D. students may choose from 32 study abroad programs in 14 countries or create their own semester-abroad program through the Law School’s Independent Study Abroad option.
 Columbia Law School students in good academic standing may spend time abroad during either their second or third year.

-We also have an International Programs that serves as a resource for interested students.
+We also have an Office of International Programs that serves as a resource for interested students.

 In what student law journals can I participate at Columbia?

 Columbia Law School is home to 14 student law journals, including the Columbia Law Review, many of which are the leading scholarly publications in their respective fields.
 J.D. students may actively participate in all of the student journals, with most of the journals selecting their members through a writing competition at the end of the first year.
 With some exceptions, students participate in law journals during their upperclass years.

 What degrees are offered at Columbia Law School?

 - The J.D.
 (Juris Doctor) is the first postgraduate law degree awarded in the United States.
 Upon successful completion of the Bar exam, individuals holding the J.D. degree are qualified to practice law in this country.

 - The LL.M.
 (Master of Laws) is a one-year program primarily geared toward foreign-trained lawyers who, having already earned their home country’s J.D. equivalent, are interested in studying the American legal system.
 If you would like to learn more about our LL.M. program, please contact the Office of Graduate Degree Programs directly.